Understanding Chronic Pain: Causes and Treatment Options

 These tests help doctors see what’s going on inside your body.
 An MRI, for example, might show a herniated disk causing your back pain.

 But it’s not just about physical tests.
 Your doctor might also check your mental health.
 Why?
 Because chronic pain and depression often go together.
-In fact, about 85% of chronic pain patients deal with severe depression.
+In fact, about 85% of chronic pain members deal with severe depression.

 So, your doctor’s playing detective, gathering clues from your history, physical tests, and mental health.
 It’s a team effort to crack the case of your chronic pain!